Coder-X15/CPP_AI/readme.md

 # AI utils in C++ (still under development)

 ## Aim:
 I created this library to test AI stuff out using C++ (challenging yet rewarding task), basically because people consider C++ to be not so user-friendly when it comes to AI/ML applications.
-My target is to cross that oundary and make C++ too a useful tool for AI/ML developers.
+My target is to cross that boundary and make C++ too a useful tool for AI/ML developers.

 ## Functionalities Intended (status marked on the right with emojis):
 * Dataframe reading / reading data from CSV files ✔️